Bill & Ted's Excellent Adventure: Filming

 The film was shot on a US$8.5 million budget over a period of 10 weeks, including two weeks in Italy.
 As Herek was going after the same comedic approach to history as in Monty Python and the Holy Grail, they brought in its production designer, Roy Forge Smith, for this film.
 Principal filming was shot in 1987 in the Phoenix, Arizona and Tempe, Arizona metropolitan areas.
 Many scenes were filmed in and around Scottsdale's Coronado High School.
 Coronado's auditorium was torn down during 2005-07 renovations, but its unique roof and intricate exterior mosaic, seen in an opening scene when Bill and Ted leave school in a red Mustang, was saved and moved, piece by piece, to the new auditorium.
 The interior shots of the auditorium were filmed inside the East High School auditorium, which was in Phoenix on 48th Street just north of Van Buren.
 East High School was demolished in 2002 as part of a redevelopment project.
-The production also shot a sequence on the Western Street on the back lot of Southwestern Studio in Carefree, Arizona.
+The production also shot a sequence on the Western Street on the back lot of Southwestern Studio in Carefree, Arizona, as well as the scenes set in the future.

-The scenes at the "Waterloo" water park are a combination of establishing shots at Raging Waters in San Dimas and shots with the actors at Golfland Sunsplash in Mesa, Arizona.
-Because of the limited budget, they could not close down the waterparks for filming, and thus, all those in the background of these shots were paying customers to the waterparks on those days.
-The bowling alley was a Fair Lanes-branded alley at that time but is now the AMF Tempe Village Lanes on Rural Road at US 60, three miles south of Arizona State University.
+The scenes at the fictional "Waterloops" water park (a play on the battle at Waterloo) are a combination of establishing shots at Raging Waters in San Dimas and shots with the actors at Golfland Sunsplash in Mesa, Arizona.
+Because of the limited budget, the production could not close down the waterparks for filming, and thus, all those in the background of these shots were paying customers to the waterparks on those days.
+The bowling alley was a Fair Lanes-branded alley at that time but is now the AMF Tempe Village Lanes on Rural Road at SR 360 (now signed as US 60), three miles south of Arizona State University.
 The mall was Phoenix Metrocenter, between Peoria and Dunlap Avenues at Interstate 17.
 It closed on June 30, 2020.
 The Circle K store is at the intersection of Southern and Hardy in Tempe.
+An empty office building in Scottsdale served as the police station.

-Additional filming took place at selected locations in Italy, including Odescalchi castle standing in as Henry VI's castle.
+Additional filming took place at selected locations in Italy, including Odescalchi castle standing in as the Evil Duke's castle.

-The film also employs computer-generated imagery for the scenes where Bill & Ted are traveling through the 'Circuits of Time', created by the VFX house Perpetual Motion Pictures in Tempe.
-Winter called the experience of filming these booths difficult because in order to come up with the desired effects, the filming required multiple people to stand inside the booth, which was on a gimbal in front of a green screen.
+The film also employs computer-generated imagery for the scenes where Bill and Ted are traveling through the "Circuits of Time", created by the VFX house Perpetual Motion Pictures in Tempe.
+Winter called the experience of filming these sequences difficult because in order to come up with the desired effects, the filming required multiple people to stand inside the booth, which was on a gimbal in front of a green screen.
 Numerous equipment and prop failures ensued, and Reeves has called it "a death ride canoe from the worst carny ride you've ever been on".